-The design of these two phones is one of the biggest points of difference between then.
+The design of these two phones is one of the biggest points of difference between them.
 The iPhone XR offers a similar overall design to the iPhone X, including an edge-to-edge display with a relatively large notch at the top.
-The device does offer a fun look, thanks to the range of colors that it comes with — so you should be able to find a color that you like, even if its the black model.
+The device does offer a fun look, thanks to the range of colors that it comes with — so you should be able to find a color that you like, even if it’s the black model.

 The iPhone SE’s design is a bit more understated.
-The device looks almost identical to the iPhone 8, including with the relatively large chin and forehead, and even the Touch ID fingerprint sensor under the display.
+The device looks almost identical to the iPhone 8, including the relatively large chin and forehead and even the Touch ID fingerprint sensor under the display.
 Sure, the design is iconic, but in a world of edge-to-edge displays, and when most Android manufacturers are launching bezel-less devices in this price range, the iPhone SE does look dated.

 The display is a little different, too.
-Because of its design, the iPhone SE‘s display is quite a bit smaller than the competition, coming in at 4.7 inches, with a resolution of 1,334 x 750 pixels, which equates to 326 pixels-per-inch.
+Because of its design, the iPhone SE‘s display is quite a bit smaller than the competition, coming in at 4.7 inches with a resolution of 1,334 x 750 pixels, which equates to 326 pixels per inch.
 The iPhone XR steps things up to a 6.1-inch display size — but while the resolution is higher, the pixel density is the same.
 The displays look equally sharp.